Canon M6 vs Sony A7R II

-The Canon EOS M6 and the Sony Alpha A7R II are two digital cameras that were officially introduced, respectively, in February 2017 and June 2015.
-Both the M6 and the A7R II are mirrorless interchangeable lens cameras that are based on an APS-C (M6) and a full frame sensor.
-The Canon has a resolution of 24 megapixel, whereas the Sony provides 42.2 MP.
+The Canon EOS M6 and the Sony Alpha A7R II are two digital cameras that were revealed to the public, respectively, in February 2017 and June 2015.
+Both the M6 and the A7R II are mirrorless interchangeable lens cameras that are based on an APS-C (M6) and a full frame (A7R II) sensor.
+The Canon has a resolution of 24 megapixels, whereas the Sony provides 42.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7R II is considerably larger (60 percent) than the Canon M6.
 Moreover, the A7R II is substantially heavier (60 percent) than the M6.
 It is noteworthy in this context that the A7R II is splash and dust-proof, while the M6 does not feature any corresponding weather-sealing.